antonfirsov/docs/2024/03-Mar/teams-toolkit-for-visual-studio-release-updates/teams-toolkit-for-visual-studio-release-updates.md

 ## Build with .NET 8
 We’re happy to share that all the Microsoft Teams App project templates are updated to use .NET 8 by default and new Tab projects are using the new rendering options in Blazor.
 We 💖 your feedback!
 Developers can [share feedback or issues with the Teams Toolkit product team on GitHub](https://github.com/OfficeDev/TeamsFx/issues), or email the product team directly at ttkfeedback@microsoft.com.

+## See it in action
+Want to see more?
+Checkout the recent episode of On .NET where I joined James to walk through live demos:

+<iframe width="800" height="450" src="https://www.youtube.com/embed/DvqnTunnJkQ?si=QidM9sD2ETfJQX0z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>